johnxlai/svg-logo-maker/README.md

 ## Usage
 * User can type "npm start" or "node index.js" to start the user prompt in the root directory.
-* The user must pass all the requirements of making the svg logo, otherwise it prompt a corresponding message.
+* The user must pass all the requirements of making the svg logo, otherwise it will prompt a corresponding error message.
 * Upon finishing all the questions, a svg file will be generated called logo.svg in the dist folder.

-* This project uses the npm inquirer package.
+* This project uses the npm inquirer, is-css3-color and jest for testing.

 ## License